Parental Controls

 Ground rules: The digital rules we set in our family

-Our kids are growing up in a world where phones, apps and social media are as normal to them as riding a bike was for us.
-As parents/guardians, we want to give them independence, but we also need to set ground rules that keep them safe, responsible and aware of the risks online.
+Kids are growing up in a world where phones, apps, and social media are as normal to them as riding a bike was for us.
+As parents and guardians, we want to give them independence, but we also need to set ground rules that keep them safe, responsible, and aware of the risks online.

 First we will list a summary of the rules, and then details on them and why we set them.
-For insights on managing screen time specifically, see our guide on what screen time settings we use in our family.
+For insights on managing screen time specifically, see Screen Time basics in our iPhone safety guide.

 Ground rules summary

-1. The phone is not Yours - it's a privilege Let's get one thing straight: parents/guardians own the phone.
+1. The phone is not yours - it's a privilege.
+Let's get one thing straight: parents own the phone.
 Kids get to use it as long as they follow the rules and earn trust.

-4. Earning trust = more freedom Your digital freedom isn't automatic - it's something you earn.
+4. Earning trust = more freedom.
+Digital freedom isn't automatic - it's earned.

-6. Digital conversations are required Online safety starts with open conversations.
-Discussing what's going on digitally in your world is a requirement.
+6. Digital conversations are required.
+Online safety starts with open conversations about what's happening in your digital world.

-8. Be careful who you hang with-online and offline We will help steer you away from bad influences, even if they seem 'cool'.
+8. Be careful who you hang with, online and offline.
+We help steer away from bad influences, even if they seem "cool."

 • The phone is primarily a tool for communication, safety, schoolwork, and staying in touch with friends.

-• Fun is allowed, but it's secondary-not the main reason you have a phone.
-We do understand, that just like us, after a long day getting our work done, we need some downtime, that's cool.
+• Fun is allowed, but it's a secondary reason you have a phone.
+We understand that after a long day, we all need some downtime.

 • You are not entitled to a phone or social media.
-Access is earned by being a good family citizen - do your chores, homework, practice and be respectful.
+Access is earned by being a good family citizen: do chores, homework, practice, and be respectful.

-Why this rule matters: Kids often see their phone as 'theirs'.
-Setting the expectation early that a phone is a privilege, not a right, makes it clear that parents/guardians have the final say.
+Why this rule matters: Kids often see their phone as "theirs."
+Setting the expectation early that a phone is a privilege, not a right, makes it clear that parents and guardians have the final say.

 Our screen time rules: